 These Christmas tree decorating ideas will have you feeling extra festive this season.
 Here’s everything you need to know about decorating your tree like a pro.

 Christmas is in the air, and you can almost smell the fresh-cut trees (or the artificial ones, no judgment)!
-I love the traditions of hunting for the perfect tree then bringing it home to decorate it.
+I love the tradition of hunting for the perfect tree and then bringing it home to decorate it.

 If you are looking for some inspiration this year, I have this lovely list of Christmas tree decorating ideas for you to look at.
 The thing I love about all of these Christmas tree ideas is that you can basically do no wrong.